-- It is not counseling or therapy. - It is not something you just do when people are not handling a situation well. - It is not an opportunity for the listener to satisfy their curiosity or to share their own story; it's not a social event. - It is not an opportunity for administration to gather information, evaluate or confront.
+- It is not counseling or therapy. - It is not something that's done only when people are not handling a situation well. - It is not an opportunity for the listener to satisfy their curiosity or to share their own story; it's not a social event. - It is not an opportunity for administration to gather information, evaluate or confront. - It is not the only response that people need after crisis events.